jamal005csit/Web_Scraping/README.md

-This merged README combines your performance data with the technical breakdown of the upgrade.
-It’s designed to show anyone visiting your GitHub exactly why this "Upgrade" branch is superior to the "Main" version.

----

 # 🎬 Box Office Mojo Scraper: High-Performance Upgrade

 This repository tracks the evolution of a web scraper from a **heavy, browser-driven Selenium script** to a **lightweight, high-performance engine** using `Requests` and `BeautifulSoup4`.